 Finance is available for commercial property in the same way as residential, providing you meet the required criteria.
 There are certain lenders more willing to lend on commercial property and through our preferred partner, Exclusive Links can put you in touch with the best mortgage to suit your requirements.

 This depends on your business plan objectives.
 Renting a property would give you the flexibility of expansion, location and reducing liability.
 Purchasing your premises will protect you from rental increases, unexpected landlord demands and eviction.
 Your outlay of funds will be paying towards an asset instead of losing on the payable rent.
 These assets can also be rented out to a Tenant for potential income if required.
+All commercial sales and lease revenues are now subject to 5% VAT (effective from 1st Janaury 2018).

 Property management is a beginning to end service that looks after the property, owners, tenants, tenancy contract and maintenance repairs to maximise revenue potential and maintain the investment.

 Provided you select a reputable and professional company the benefits can be vast.
 A priority for busy owners is the convenience of the service to assist with all the tenant enquiries and receive timely notifications of tenancy requirements and updates on the relevant laws.
 Managed properties will take precedent and many Tenants prefer renting a property that is managed rather than direct Landlord contact.
-Assistance with third party payments can also offer effective solutions to banking requirements.
+Assistance with third-party payments can also offer effective solutions to banking requirements.
 The inspections and maintenance services can be vital for non-local owners.
-The knowledge, experience and contacts the property management companies have will be considerably more than an individual owner due to the companies larger property portfolio and full time business.
+The knowledge, experience and contacts the property management companies have will be considerably more than an individual owner due to the companies larger property portfolio and full-time business.
 An effective property management company will save you money in the long term.

 All real estate activities in Dubai are governed by RERA (Real Estate Regulatory Agency) and in addition to a Trade License, a RERA certificate is required.
 Check the activity on the Trade License as they can vary depending on the type of business.
 For Management Companies with Real Estate supervision activity, they are not entitled to receive or collect rental cheques in favour of their companies.
 Exclusive Links are licensed in the activity of "Leasing and Management of Other People's Property" and this allows us to collect and disburse rental funds.